tomivanpete/casting-agency/README.md

 https://tomivanpete-casting-agency.herokuapp.com/

-The API uses role-based access control with the following user types:
+The API uses role-based access control with [Auth0](https://auth0.com) for the following user types:

 - Casting Assistant
     - Can view actors and movies